Theodosios Hanna: Legal advocacy to reclaim passports

 On 28 October 2002, Adalah - The Legal Center for Arab Minority Rights in Israel sent a letter to the Attorney General's office on Theodosios' behalf demanding that they intervene to return both the Israeli and Vatican passports that had been confiscated from Theodosios by the Israeli police.
 Adalah noted that a few weeks earlier, the police had summoned Theodosios to collect his passports on the condition that he sign "a statement promising not to incite against the state or make statements in support of terrorist actions or organizations; not to visit states hostile to Israel without the permission of the Ministry of Interior; and not to contact enemy states (as defined under Israeli law) or terrorist organizations."
 Theodosios refused, and the police refused to return his passports.

 Adalah argued that the police decision to withhold Theodosios' passports had no basis in any law and did not serve any legitimate purpose, and that the document he was asked to sign also had no legal basis and violated the Israel's domestic laws on equality.
 On 28 October 2002, the Attorney General sent a letter to the police legal advisor requesting his urgent reply to Adalah's letter.

-As of February 2005, both passports belonging to Archimandrite Theodosios had not yet been returned.
+As of February 2005, both passports belonging to Theodosios had not yet been returned.

-Activism against sales of church property in Jerusalem
+Conflict with Irenaios I and elevation to archbishop

-In 2005, Archimandrite Theodosios was active in the movement to dethrone Patriarch Irenaios following allegations that land belonging to the Greek Orthodox Church had been sold to Zionist Jewish organizations.
-After election of new Patriarch Theophilos III in 2005 Archimandrite Theodosios Hanna was appointed and ordained as Archbishop of Sebastia.
+In 2005, Theodosios was active in the movement to dethrone Patriarch Irenaios following allegations that land belonging to the Greek Orthodox Church had been sold to Zionist Jewish organizations.
+After the election of Patriarch Theophilos III in 2005, Theodosios was appointed and ordained as Archbishop of Sebastia.
+He is the second Palestinian to hold the position of archbishop in the history of the diocese.